What’s the value of having a wellbeing strategy?

 - Lower number of days absence across the business

 - Lesser number of employees on long term sick leave

 - Reduction in the number of employee relations cases

-Yet what about the less tangible (and we would suggest more valuable) benefits of having a wellbeing strategy.
-From our experience of working with organisations to support their wellbeing strategy, we see these as;
+There are also less tangible (and we would suggest more valuable) benefits of having a wellbeing strategy.
+Working with organisations to support their wellbeing strategy, we view these as;

 - Increased engagement levels across the workplace